techcrumbs/opensearch-series/README.md

+# Episode 1 - Connecting to OpenSearch over HTTPS using the Java High-Level REST Client

 [Opensearch Series - Episode 1] https://youtu.be/SH370SNoVVk

-# Connecting to OpenSearch over HTTPS using the Java High-Level REST Client

 ### Objectives

 1. Run a opensearch single-node instance locally using docker
 2. Connect to the instance using Opensearch Java High-Level Rest Client

 ## Run opensearch